Right to choose titration for children and young people

 Shared care is a formal agreement between someone's GP and the specialist provider who is monitoring or treating their condition.
 In this instance, the agreement will allow us to manage your child's titration appointments.
 Once they are stabilised on the medication, the GP will monitor their physical health.
 However, we will invite you back at least once per year for a comprehensive medication review with a specialist clinician.

 If the GP is not able to enter a shared care agreement with us, we can still provide medication titration for your child.
-They will remain with us for their ongoing care, receiving monthly presprescriptions and attending medication reviews every six months.
+They will remain with us for their ongoing care, receiving monthly prescriptions and attending medication reviews every six months.

 In the absence of a shared care agreement, you would need to submit your child's up-to-date height, weight, pulse, and blood pressure before each monthly repeat prescription.
 If you have any questions about this, we will be happy to talk you through the process.